Centre, states trying to control spread of Lumpy Skin Disease in cattle: PM | Headlines

 Centre, states trying to control spread of Lumpy Skin Disease in cattle: PM

+Modi also said the government is promoting both indigenous and hybrid cattle breeds as diversity is important be it in agriculture or dairy sector.Stating that Pashu Dhan and milk-related business is a thousand years old culture in India, Modi highlighted four unique characteristics that have strengthened the dairy sector.Unlike other developed countries of the world, the driving force of the dairy sector in India is small farmers.

-Prime Minister Narendra Modi on Monday said the Centre and state governments are trying to control the spread of Lumpy Skin Disease in livestock, which has led to the loss of cattle in different parts of the country.
+Stating that disease in livestock affects the farmers and their income, Prime Minister Narendra Modi on Monday said the Centre and states are trying to control the spread of Lumpy Skin Disease, which has caused death of cattle in large numbers.

-An indigenous vaccine has been developed for Lumpy Skin Disease, he said after inaugurating the International Dairy Federation World Dairy Summit (IDF WDS) 2022, being organized at India Expo Centre & Mart here.
+An indigenous vaccine has been developed for Lumpy Skin Disease, he said after inaugurating the International Dairy Federation World Dairy Summit (IDF WDS) 2022, being organised at India Expo Centre & Mart here.

-Lumpy Skin Disease (LSD) is a contagious viral infection that affects cattle and causes fever, and nodules on the skin, and can also lead to death.
-Thousands of cattle have died since July due to LSD in more than eight states, including Gujarat, Rajasthan, Punjab, and Haryana.
+Lumpy Skin Disease (LSD) is a contagious viral infection that affects cattle and causes fever, nodules on the skin, and can also lead to death.
+Over 67,000 cattle have died since July due to LSD in more than eight states, including Gujarat, Rajasthan, Punjab and Haryana.
+Currently, states are using 'goat pox' vaccine to control the spread of this disease.

 Modi informed that Indian scientists have also developed an indigenous vaccine for LSD.

-''We are committed to 100 percent vaccination of livestock by 2025 for foot and mouth disease,'' he said.
+''We are committed for 100 per cent vaccination of livestock by 2025 for foot and mouth disease,'' he said.

 He further said India is building the largest database of dairy animals and every animal associated with the dairy sector is being tagged.